-- a.
-Click PC2 and open the Command Prompt. - b.
+- b.
 Enter the ipv6config /all command to collect the IPv6 information.
 Complete the Addressing Table with the IPv6 address, subnet prefix, and default gateway. - c.
-Click PC4 and open the Command Prompt. - d.
+Click PC4 and click the Desktop tab > Command Prompt. - d.
 Enter the ipv6config /all command to collect the IPv6 information.
 Complete the Addressing Table with the IPv6 address, subnet prefix, and default gateway. - e.
 Test connectivity between PC2 and PC4.
 The ping should fail.